andre-gonzalez/ansible/to-do.md

 Fix eureciclo symbolic link copy task
-Move all plays that depends of the aur to the end of the playbook Added terraform to aur tasks
+Move all plays that depends of the aur to the end of the playbook Added terraform and gcloud to aur tasks
 1. Adapt sudoers file to change with the user added
 2. Create a separate play for dwmblock dependencies or one play for all aur dependencies
 3. For some core applications change the copy of the config file to change with lineinfile